 Fuel price comparison

 Do you own or operate a petrol station?
-From 7 December 2020 a European requirement applies to show a fuel price comparison (in Dutch).
+You must show a fuel price comparison (in Dutch).
 The comparison shows the average price per 100 km of 6 types of fuel:

 - green gas